What Applicants Should Know and Do

 - Complete the NRMP registration process.
 ERAS® and the NRMP are separate organizations.
 Registering with one does not register you with the other.

-- Ensure your current email address is on file with the NRMP and, if possible, follow the NRMP on Facebook and Twitter to make sure you receive up-to-date information about the matching process
+- Ensure your current email address is on file with the NRMP and, if possible, follow the NRMP on Facebook and Twitter to make sure you receive up-to-date information about the matching process.
+(NRMP recommends utilizing a personal email address versus a school address as your school email address may be disabled at graduation.)

 - Provide complete information to programs on your application and during your interviews.
 Programs have the right to information that could affect your ability to obtain a state medical license and begin training.